Joystream/joystream-landing/testnets/rome/README.md

   - **Martin:** Devops
   - **Mokhtar:** Devops
 - **Tasks:**
-  * Go through each item in the checklist, and verify they are deployed in the correct order.
+  * Go through the [Release Checklist](checklists#release-checklist), and verify they are deployed in the correct order.

 ---